+Thus, each trusted set imposes a constraint on the network - namely that it be connected in its induced subgraph.
+The goal of the network designer is to build a network, at lowest cost, that satisfies the connectivity requirements presented to him.
 This task presents various natural variations.
-We can consider what happens if the constraints are given to the learner in advance, and when the constraints arrive online.
+We can consider what happens if the constraints are given to the network designer in advance, and when the constraints arrive online.
 If they arrive online, they can be chosen adversarially or obliviously.
 We can imagine all edges in a network having the same cost, or that edges in a network have arbitrary costs.
-There are also cases when some information about the underlying social network is known, for example, that there exists a path that satisfies all the constraints.
+There are also cases when some information about the underlying network is known, for example, that there exists a path that satisfies all the constraints, as is the case in a serial network.